marcusoftnet/marcusoftnet.github.io/_posts/2016-09-14-that-will-not-work-here-and-toyota-kata-mindset.md

 They were ready to challenge everything they did and do something different.
 We turned that hospital around in about 1,5 year into becoming profitable, renovated, certified and using a hypothesis driven business model.

-The Toyota sensei above pointed firmly to the goal of the company; 1x1 flow and simple states:
+The Toyota sansei above pointed firmly to the goal of the company; 1x1 flow and simple states:

 > is not optional no open for discussing